 The report advises these brands to focus on presenting the product’s alcohol by volume (ABV) without emphasizing the non-alc aspect.
 This strategy is seen as more effective for standalone brands, as opposed to larger companies known for alcoholic drinks (who can leverage the equity in their master brand but must delineate from it).

-What the “Father of Non-Alc” has to say
+What the “Father of Non-Alc” Has to Say

 While he may be known as the “Father of Non-Alc,” Seedlip founder Ben Branson is similarly calling for the end of “non-alc.”
 In our recent interview, he remarked: “It’s really funny, when someone asks me what I do, I just say, ‘I’m in drinks.’
 And they immediately think that means alcohol.
 I could be in milk, for God’s sake!
 There’s still a hell of a long way to go in terms of societal norms.”
 Ben added a word of warning for brand founders: “If you’re building a brand and the ABV of your brand is a core part of your name or your packaging—dangerous red flags.
 I’d be starting to re-think that.”